 The Gawler Greenway is a bikeway running from Adelaide’s CBD Parklands to the ‘interchange’ of three major cycle paths at the eastern end of the Port River Expressway where it connects to the Port River Bikeway, the Northern Connector Bikeway (Tapa Martinthi Yala) and Salisbury’s bike path network (connecting into Mawson Lakes).

 Currently (Oct.
 2020) the Gawler stops at this point – eventually it will extend all the way to Gawler, following the alignment of the Gawler rail line.

 From DPTI’s Gawler Greenway page: “The Gawler Greenway is a long-term vision for a cycling route and improved access to public transport extending from the City to Gawler.
-The alignment typically follows the Gawler railway line.
-The route is substantially completed between the Adelaide Park Lands (at the North Adelaide railway station) and Regency Road and connects to the Adelaide Railway Station via bike lanes on War Memorial Drive.
-When completed, the Greenway will link to several key cycling routes include the Dry Creek Trail, Little Para River Trail, Jack Bobridge Track, Stuart O Grady Bikeway and a new path to be constructed alongside the Northern Connector.”
+The alignment typically follows the Gawler railway line… When completed, the Greenway will link to several key cycling routes include the Dry Creek Trail, Little Para River Trail, Jack Bobridge Track, Stuart O Grady Bikeway and a new path to be constructed alongside the Northern Connector [Ed; completed!]”

-The Gawler Greenway route and all of the associated Greenways and bikeways to which it will link have come about through community action & advocacy – by actively participating over a decade or so in the development & implementation of Council Bike Plans, by proposing major new Bike Route Initiatives to the State Government and by ensuring that the latter are also supported by both Councils and by peak cycling organisations (such as BISA).
+The Gawler Greenway and all of the bikeways which it will eventually link to have come about through community action & advocacy – by local communities actively participating in the development & implementation of Council Bike Plans, by proposing major new Bike Routes to state government and by ensuring the support of Councils and peak cycling organisations such as BISA.